Kids can co-create their classroom constitution

 Included here (for free) is:

-Note: the teacher and school may edit the Rights and Responsibilities we provide as they see fit by emailing us for permission and access.
+Note: the teacher and school may edit the Student Rights and Responsibilities we provide as they see fit by emailing us for permission and access.

 This lesson works best in states with developed civic education standards.